aeadio/dotfiles/zsh/README.md

 The prompt is always prepended by an empty line for visual padding between commands.
 The second line alone is used for the continuation prompt (PS2).

 The color scheme is switched to a red, purple and yellow if running as root.
+If color support is not available in the local terminal, then the user tag will display for the root user instead.

 Git information is fetched asynchronously.
 See `functions/prompt:git-async` to see how the information is collected.
-The async plumbing is found at the end of `rc.d/prompt` and relies on backgrounding a task which sends the information back via [a new fd](https://zsh.sourceforge.io/Doc/Release/Redirection.html#Opening-file-descriptors-using-parameters), and a listener which waits for the response via [zle -Fw](https://zsh.sourceforge.io/Doc/Release/Zsh-Line-Editor.html#index-zle).

 Additionally, the XTRACE prompt (PS4) is set: